 How to Plan a Camping Trip

-1. When to Go: The Best Time to Go Camping and for How Long
+The Best Time to Go Camping (and for How Long)

 Plan for your first time camping when the weather is mild.
 Avoid cold weather camping when more planning is needed to keep you warm.
-Camping when it’s too hot, even at night, can be too uncomfortable for a good night’s sleep.
+High summertime temps can get uncomfortable, especially at night.

-Where you go can matter as much as the time of year.
-Desert and mountain locations may have extremely low nighttime temperatures even though the days are warm and sunny in the summer.
+Keep in mind: Desert and mountain locations may have extremely low nighttime temperatures even though summer days are warm and sunny.

-It’s also best to choose days when you can make an early arrival.
-Setting up camp in the dark can be difficult and frustrating.
-A late arrival is a common camping mistake that even experienced campers make.
+Choose a day when you can make an early arrival until you’re comfortable with tent camping basics.
+Setting up camp in the dark can be difficult and frustrating – and one of the most common camping mistakes that even experienced campers make.

-And as a beginner camper, plan your first trip for just a night or two.
-A short trip means you won’t need as many supplies.
+Plan a short trip when camping for the first time.
+As a beginner camper, a short trip means you won’t need as many supplies.

 Finding the perfect place to go camping is just as important as when you go.
 There are many options, so think about the type of experience you’re looking for, including activities, amenities, and campsite location.

-- The most basic amenities can be limited to a picnic table and a fire ring at the campsite, plus vault toilets and a potable water source at the campground.
-Other campgrounds have resort features like pools, restaurants, organized activities, and even glamping accommodations.
-(Glamping is a “luxury” style of camping and can be a great way to ease into camping.)
+- Choose a campground based on the amenities (or lack thereof if you want a more primitive camping experience).
+Some are limited to a picnic table and a fire ring at the campsite, with access to vault toilets and a potable water source.
+Other campgrounds have resort features like pools, restaurants, organized outdoor activities, and even glamping accommodations.

 - When selecting a campground, consider choosing one with plenty of designated tent sites.
 Setting up a tent in a sea of RVs and campers can really take away from the camping experience.

-- Use reserveamerica.com and recreation.gov to find campgrounds in State Parks, National Parks, and other public lands.
-These generally have fewer amenities but are more immersed in nature.
+- Use reserveamerica.com and recreation.gov for state and national park campgrounds.
+These range in amenities but are more immersed in nature.

-- Use Google maps to search “campgrounds state” or, more specifically, “private campgrounds state.”
-Private campgrounds can often give that same outdoor experience but can also have more concrete than grass or sit next to a highway.
+- Search “campgrounds state” or, more specifically, “private campgrounds state” on Google maps to find private campgrounds.
+These often give that same outdoor experience but can also have more concrete than grass or sit next to a highway.

 - The Dyrt is a campground finder and review website with recommendations for RV and tent camping for beginners as well as more experienced campers.

-- AllStays Camp & Tent is a paid app to locate tent sites, with a separate app for all types of campsites (tents and RVs).
+- AllStays Camp & Tent is a paid app to locate tent sites.
 We have not used this app, but the reviews look very promising.

-Select your campsite location carefully.
-You may want to be close enough to bathrooms for easy access or farther away if you are a light sleeper and the foot traffic will keep you awake.
-Look for the proximity to trailheads, the camp host, and the campground entrance as well.
+Tent Camping 101 Tip #6: Location matters: You may want to be close enough to bathrooms for easy access or farther away if you are a light sleeper and the foot traffic will keep you awake.
+Look for the proximity to trailheads, the camp host, RV campsites, and the campground entrance on the campground map.

 Outdoor meals are one of the best things about camping.
 Everything tastes better when cooked outdoors, especially after a day full of playing and exploring around the campground.